anidata/rasp/README.md

 accessing web pages.
 They all implement the same general functionality:

  * get_page_source(url): takes in a url, and returns a Webpage object, containing all we can find out about that webpage.
-Notably it's source.
+Notably its source.

 The 4 implemented engines are: